dbt-labs/dbt-meshify/docs/examples.md

 ### Add/increment model versions

-Let's say you want to add a new version to the customers model, which is currently unversioned.
+Let's say you want to add a new version to the customers model, which is currently un-versioned.
 ![add a version to the customers model](https://github.com/dave-connors-3/barnold-corp/assets/53586774/e4097ca4-b6fa-4af4-b238-384a090573a7)

 You can run the following command: